 - Success in high school and college is contingent upon the healthy use of technology.

 At Oak Hill Academy we believe that healthy boundaries are often a necessary component of teaching students how to secure academic achievement for themselves.
 Cell phone use is allowed on campus only on weekends, internet access is filtered, and “screen time” is measured.
 At certain times throughout the day attention must be directed to the important details of academic and social development; our approach to technology and our Laptop Program provide the requisite structure for this transition to occur.

-Our academic and residential curricula address the consequences and dangers of life in a fast-paced digital world.
+Our academic and resident life curricula address the consequences and dangers of life in a fast-paced digital world.
 And because we are preparing students for life in college, we implement graduated stages of accessibility to technology throughout their OHA tenure.